This post contains affiliate links.

 After our tour we walked around Pioneer Square some more and found some amazing murals…

-From Oblique Square we Ubered to the Columbia Center so we could visit the Sky Deck Observatory on the 73rd floor of the building.
+From Occidental Square we Ubered to the Columbia Center so we could visit the Sky Deck Observatory on the 73rd floor of the building.
 It has these AMAZING 360* views of the city and you can literally see EVERYTHING!!!
 I think admission was $15 to get on the sky deck?
 It was worth it!!!

 After that we Ubered back to the hotel, ordered pizza (it was National Pizza Day), ate it and then passed out.
 At that point I had been awake for 30+ hours so there was no shame in my passing out game.
 LOL!